 - Chase was physically and verbally abused by his father, to the point where he blamed himself for his abuse.
 Frighteningly, in the last arc before the series was cancelled, he threatens to beat Klara because she's crying too much after he's deliberately gone out of his way to be cruel to her, because he blames her for Old Lace's death.

 - A few instances of this in The Golden Age.
 Jonathan Law (Tarantula) gets so frustrated with his Writer's Block and the fact that his paramour Libby Lawrence (Liberty Belle) is finally getting work as a news commentator that he tries to vent them out on Libby, but she takes him down rather easily.
 Later on, Joan Dale (Miss America) shows signs of abuse after she showed Tex Thompson's Secret Diary to her friends that revealed, among other things, that Thompson was really the Ultra-Humanite.

-- Afterlife with Archie has one of Betty's older sisters, Polly, having been in an abusive relationship in the past.
+- One of Betty's older sisters, Polly, had been in an abusive relationship in the past.
 At the time Betty was too young and naive to understand.

 - Andy Capp used to qualify.
 In one of Britain's longest-running newspaper comics, things are getting steadily better.
 Andy Capp used to give Flo black eyes on a regular basis.
 Later, she was more and more often shown winning the fights, sending Andy tumbling out of the house and into the gutter.
 In fact, Andy looked like he was becoming an abused husband for a while.
 Now, however, they almost never resort to violence and attend marriage guidance meetings.
 He's stopped smoking, too.